1. Discover your Romanian ancestors

 In order to obtain Romanian citizenship, you do not have to speak Romanian, you only have to provide proof of your Romanian ancestry.

 After finding out that you have a Romanian heritage, you will need to obtain certified proof thereof from the Romanian authorities.
 To this end, you have to provide all civil status documents to the Romanian authorities, for yourself and also for your ancestors.

 3. Prepare your citizenship file

 The file for regaining your citizenship must contain all the specific documents required by the National Authority for Citizenship (Ro: Autoritatea Nationala pentru Cetatenie).
-You will need your passport, a criminal record certificate issued from your home country, civil status documents for your ancestors (birth certificate, marriage certificate, death or divorce certificate, certificate of the first/second name etc.), written declarations and written proof regarding the loss of Romanian citizenship.

 If you want to establish your domicile in Romania, you will also have to submit proof for your income and housing in Romania.

 If you also want to obtain Romanian citizenship for your children, you will have to include their documents in your own citizenship application.

 The file for obtaining Romanian citizenship can only be submitted personally.
 The only exception is if you suffer from an illness which prohibits you from moving.

 If you live abroad, you can submit the file for regaining Romanian citizenship at the diplomatic missions or consular office of Romania in your country.